How to Write a Resume for China – Tips for Global Job Seekers

 ✅ Better phrasing: “Worked under pressure with cross-functional teams to deliver on deadlines.”

-Icon representing cultural expectations with a globe and person, highlighting cultural context in translations.
+Icon representing cultural expectations with a globe and person, highlighting cultural context in translations and how it impacts a resume for China.

 Bilingual doesn’t mean expert.